lichendust/meander/readme.md

 */
 ```

 Characters will be assigned the gender from the heading they reside under.
-Any number of genders can be specified, useful for non-binary and queer characters, as well as for atypical instances like non-humans in science fiction.
+Any word can used to define a gender: this means you can represent non-binary and queer characters, as well as non-humans in science fiction.
+Oh and non-English writers aren't stuck with their reports saying 'Male' and 'Female'.

-In fact, `male` and `female` aren't programmed in literally — every gender is "custom" in Meander, so you can use whatever terms you'd like instead.

 The only reserved word is `ignore`.
-Characters assigned to `ignore` will be left out of consideration in the breakdown, useful for single-appearance characters or special cases like "the crowd" shouting back at a main player that probably shouldn't count toward any totals.
+Characters assigned to `ignore` will be left out of consideration in the breakdown, useful for single-appearance characters or special cases like 'the crowd' shouting back at a main player that probably shouldn't count toward any totals.

-Any characters found in the screenplay but _not_ in the gender table will be reported as "unknown" and classified in the statistics under that additional group.
+Any characters found in the screenplay but _not_ in the gender table will be reported as 'unknown' and classified in the statistics under that additional group.

-Characters can also have multiple names — `Jess` and `Young Jess`, for example.
+Characters can also have multiple names — `Ashby` and his occasional full name `Ashby Santoso`, for example.
 By writing each name in with a pipe separating them (see the table example above), all instances of the character's appearances under different names will be combined and handled as if they are one.
 The report will use the *first* name provided as **the** name.

 Only include the actual gender data in the boneyard, with at least one `[gender.x]` header as the first non-whitespace text inside.
-Whitespace, indentation and letter casings are not considered.
+Whitespace, indentation and letter casings are not considered: the way the name is written in the table is how it will appear in the output.

+You can put the gender table anywhere, so if you want to shove it way down at the end, Meander doesn't mind.
+If you supply more than one table (such as across multiple included files), those new characters will be combined.
+Existing characters are not changed to prevent confusion: always define a single character in a single location.

 ### Data

 The data command generates a JSON file containing the content of and data about a given Fountain file.

-    $ meander data [some_film.fountain] [data.json]
+    meander data [some_film.fountain] [data.json]

 This is provided as a useful data exchange format.
 Rather than conversion to other screenplay tools, this is intended for use with non-screenplay software, such as furnishing production-tracking tools with screenplay metadata or dumping statistics into spreadsheets.